lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Readers Notes.md

 > -pg.
 282

 - this all but confirms that this book is not in fact an internal monologue of [[Offred]] and is instead likely a diary of sorts
-	- this dosen't change much but it could affect how we need to interpret what she tells us
+	- this doesn't change much, but it could affect how we need to interpret what she tells us
 		- especial when she is speaking of herself

 - the first time [[Offred]] cries in present tense is also the first time she is alone with [[Nick]]

-- is pain a theme of this story?
+- Is pain a theme of this story?
-	- page 307
+	- Page 307

 >"Faith is only a word embroidered."
 > -pg.
 337